tcastal/dondada/menu/DATASTORY.md

 ### Beer style analysis

 <div style="text-align: justify;">
 After years of continuous progress in the pursuit of crafting the finest beers, a lot of styles emerged, increasing the size of the Beeriverse up to more than 100 styles.
 But are all these beer styles equally popular ?
 Let’s have a look at distribution of ratings and number of beers per beer style.
-We see that several IPAs are greatly represented on both websites as well as Pale Ales and Stouts.
 </div>

 <!-- Distribution of number of beers per beer style  -->